 - Gate position: instantaneous level of the gate.
 Only available for Gate type of structure - Minimum level: minimum level of the gate.
 Only available for Gate type of structure - Maximum level: maximum level of the gate.
 Only available for Gate type of structure - Flow: instantaneous discharge through the structure.
-Only available for Direct discharge and Pump types of structure - Minimum flow: minimum discharge through the structure.
+Only available for Culvert, Weir, Dambreak, Bridge, Direct discharge, Pump and Tabulated types of structure - Minimum flow: minimum discharge through the structure.
 Only available for Direct discharge type of structure - Maximum flow: maximum discharge through the structure.
 Only available for Direct discharge type of structure - Start breach: failure moment of a breach.
 Only available for Dambreak type of structure - Start level: the pump is activated when the upstream water level exceeds this level.
 Only available for Pump type of structure - Stop level: water level at which the pump starts closing down.
-Only available for Pump type of structure. - Flow factor: instantaneous flow factor applied to the discharge through the structure.
-Only available for Weir, Culvert, Bridge, Gate and Dambreak types of structure.
-A control rule controlling a flow factor will only be applied during a simulation if the Apply flow factor option for the selected structure is ticked, and will be ignored otherwise.
+Only available for Pump type of structure.

-- Crest level: instantaneous crest level of the weir.
+- Flow factor: instantaneous flow factor applied to the discharge through the structure.
+Only available for Weir, Culvert, Bridge, Gate, Dambreak and Tabulated types of structure.
+A control rule controlling a flow factor will only be applied during a simulation if the Apply flow factor option for the selected structure is ticked (in this case, the control rule will overwrite the flow factor specified in the structure page), and will be ignored otherwise.
+Note that this is however different for a Tabulated structure for which the flow factor cannot be specified in the structure page, but where a 'Discharge factor' is used instead: the discharge factor is a different and complementary parameter, therefore the flow factor from the control rule will be multiplied by the discharge factor (but will not overwrite it). - Crest level: instantaneous crest level of the weir.
 Only available for Weir type of structure, if using the Honma formula.
 This control will overwrite the value specified in the weir definition page, except for the initial condition (at the first time step). - Weir coefficient: instantaneous weir coefficient of the weir.
 Only available for Weir type of structure, if using the Honma formula.
 This control will overwrite the value specified in the weir definition page, except for the initial condition (at the first time step).